Installing DKubeX on RKE2 Cluster on Azure¶

 For more information regarding the installation of kubectl, refer to Install and Set Up kubectl on Linux.
 For more information regarding the installation of helm, refer to Installing Helm.

-If you are using an external NFS server on Azure, visit the Installation: Creating an NFS Server on Azure Console page and follow the instructions provided to create an external NFS server.
+If you are using an external NFS server on Azure, visit the Installation: Creating an NFS Server on Azure Console page and follow the instructions provided to create an external NFS server on Azure.

 Important

-For detailed information regarding installing Rancher CLI, refer to Rancher Kubernetes: A Quick Installation Guide for RKE2.
+For detailed information regarding installing RKE2, refer to Rancher Kubernetes: A Quick Installation Guide for RKE2.

-To install Rancher and create a Rancher cluster on your installer node, use the following steps:
+To create a RKE2 cluster on your installer node, use the following steps:

 Log into the root environment by running the following command: